NerdWalletOSS/kinesis-python/README.md

 # Kinesis Python

-The [official Kinesis python library](https://github.com/awslabs/amazon-kinesis-client-python) requires use to use Amazon's "MultiLangDaemon", which is a Java executable that operates by piping messages over STDIN/STDOUT.
+The [official Kinesis python library](https://github.com/awslabs/amazon-kinesis-client-python) requires the use of Amazon's "MultiLangDaemon", which is a Java executable that operates by piping messages over STDIN/STDOUT.

 ಠ_ಠ